-Honorable mention goes to Rachel for her handling of a noncombat Hazama encounter.
+Her handling of a noncombat Hazama encounter in her Continuum Shift bad ending.
 The guy chooses to drop her partway into the ground so she can listen to his usual rant about how the world is lies, how it needs to be purged, how Rachel can do squat to stop it.
 Since she's in no position to argue on a physical level, she just snarks back at him, countering every point she can or at least making his blood boil, especially by invoking his inner Green-Eyed Monster.
 Sure, he kicks her teeth in in the end, but points for putting on a brave front anyway.

 The ending of Relatives is one for, of all people, Litchi - and it doubles as a heartwarmer.
 After Litchi manages to calm Carl down, Relius comes along and the Clovers proceed to throw down.
 Even though she was supposed to be working with the now-corrupt NOL, she insists on calling Relius out for his poor parenting - this after Carl and Ada are left broken.
 Granted, things would have ended poorly if Ada didn't evacuate them both, but it is proof enough that political allegience hasn't dulled her morality - and if she has the nerves for this, there may be hope for her own recovery yet.

-Extra bonus points: If you consider that Relius is usually nonchalant and doesn't kill or fuck people off unnecessarily unless they are a person of his interest (unlike Hazama), the fact that Litchi made Relius flip off (as much as you can say that) and want to kill her even if she's not 'a person of interest' or even worse, used to praise in the past as seen in the EX Story of Sector Seven, does speak a lot of how much her kind heart is capable of doing something that awesome (Relius is probably only stopped once he is told off-screen that she was supposed to be his ally, from Hazama).
-What's more, the early reports of Chrono Phantasma also showed that she still retain her sanity and kindness, when the corruption, by all means, should've done that badly to her.
+Extra bonus points: If you consider that Relius is usually nonchalant and doesn't kill or fuck with people unnecessarily unless they of interest to him (unlike Hazama), the fact that Litchi made Relius drop everything (as much as you can say that) and try to kill her even if she's not 'a person of interest' or even worse, used to praise in the past as seen in the EX Story of Sector Seven, does speak a lot of how much her kind heart is capable of doing something that awesome (Relius is probably only stopped once he is told off-screen that she was supposed to be his ally, from Hazama).
+What's more, the early reports of Chronophantasma also showed that she still retain her sanity and kindness, when the corruption, by all means, should've stolen that from her.
 Yes, we probably could see recovery in both terms for her.

-In Chronophantasma story, Litchi gets one early when Hazama approaches her... and starts flattering and molesting her.
-She just stands coldly and tells him to let go until he does, and coldly snarks at Hazama's boasts about his feats.
-Yep, even if Hazama got some mental penis or threats with Mind Eater, Litchi remains standoffish and unfazed and knows that he's a scum that doesn't deserve her 'special attention'.
-In fact, in the Arcades, during their intro match, Litchi also gave us this gem to show her defiance:
+Early in the Chronophantasma story, Litchi gets one when Hazama approaches her... and starts flattering and molesting her.
+She just stands coldly and tells him to let go until he does, and coldly snarks back at Hazama.
+Yep, even with Hazama's mental penis or threats with Mind Eater, Litchi remains standoffish and unfazed, convinced that he's scum undeserving of her 'special attention'.
+In fact, in the Arcade and Versus modes, during their match intro, Litchi also gave us this gem to show her defiance:

 I have no intention of co-operating!